atmoos/cv/ReferenceArchitectures.md

 ### Challenges

-Thanks to our expert developers and outstanding team work the realisation of this system went very smoothly.
+Thanks to our expert developers and outstanding teamwork the realisation of this system went very smoothly.
 The most interesting challenge occurred after the first deployment.

 Every morning each user (out of many hundreds denoted $u$) receives on average $\mu$ ML generated messages out of a total of $m$ messages.
-It was required that each user receives the messages at the same time early in the morning.
+It was required that each user receive the messages at the same time early in the morning.
 The initial implementation took about **two hours** to send all messages, clearly not meeting the requirements.
 After some careful inspection it was identified that the messaging dispersal "algorithms" was implemented in $O(u \cdot \mu + m)$ time complexity and that the associated azure functions (incl. durable functions) were running into timeouts.
 Careful analysis showed that some parts could be effectively parallelised and, most importantly, the algorithm could be implemented in $O(u + m)$ time complexity.

 This change doesn't seem that relevant.
 However, it turned out to be a significant improvement.
-The average runtime was reduced to a mere **four seconds** after boing deployed!
+The average runtime was reduced to a mere **four seconds** after being deployed!

 **Note**: This level of speed-up may indicate that there was more going on than "just" suboptimal complexity.
 I can no longer prove it, but there may have been some saturation in the service bus happening or scaling-out limits of Azure functions being reached.